allegro/blog/_posts/2021-04-09-python-logging.md

 ```

 And you notice that you have copied `user` and `action_type` in `extra=` dictionary.
-It's a Bad Thing!.
-Imagine what would happen if there were another `logger.debug`, and another?
+It's a Bad Thing!
+Imagine what would happen if there was another `logger.debug`, and another?
-Lots of repeated code, which should be written only once ....
+Lots of repeated code, that should be written only once…

 ![I see copypastes in code](https://i.imgflip.com/54peqd.jpg)